Photo of a life-sized photo of me on the ceiling, with my drool dripping down to the floor.

 Solo Exhibitions

-2020 My Pee Is Political — Darren Knight Gallery, Sydney
+2020 My Pee Is Political — Darren Knight Gallery, Warrane/ so called Sydney

 2018 Worm — R. J. Login Reserve, Naarm/so called Melbourne